Santen Activities for Inclusive Society

 Participating in Events Held by Support Organizations for the Visually Impaired

 Santen participates in volunteer as guide for the visually impaired at events such as exhibition of daily necessities for the visually impaired, festivals and sports day held by support organizations for the visually impaired to foster an awareness of patient perspectives in employees.
-In FY2020, the event was canceled or postponed due to COVID-19 pandemic, and employee participation was temporarily postponed, but we plan to continue those initiatives.
+In FY2020 and 2021, the event was canceled or postponed due to COVID-19 pandemic, and employee participation was temporarily postponed, but we plan to continue those initiatives.